-Pay It Forward Scholarship - a student scholarship funded 100 percent by students established in 2010 to assist current or incoming students who demonstrate financial need, are in good academic standing and are not receiving financial aid
+Pay It Forward Scholarship Fund - This student scholarship is funded 100 % by students established in 2010 to assist current or incoming students who demonstrate financial need, are in good academic standing and are not receiving financial aid.

-The William Pitt, III Foundation Scholarship - awarded to full-time Housatonic students who are in good academic standing with a GPA of 2.3 or better and who are not receiving financial aid.
+William H. Pitt Foundation Scholarship Fund - Awarded to full-time Housatonic students who are in good academic standing with a GPA of 2.3 or better and who are not receiving financial aid.
 Students are not required to have nine credits for this particular scholarship.

-The Manufacturing Association of Southern Connecticut Inc. (MASC) Endowed Scholarship Fund - awarded to students who are pursuing studies in an area related to the Manufacturing Industry and are taking the technical courses within the Engineering Science & Industrial Technology Programs.
+Manufacturing Association of Southern Connecticut Inc. (MASC) Endowed Scholarship Fund - Awarded to students who are pursuing studies in an area related to the Manufacturing Industry and are taking the technical courses within the Engineering Science & Industrial Technology Programs.
 Students are not required to have nine credits for this particular scholarship.